Thiruvanmiyur: Facilities and attractions

 The main post office is located east of Lattice Bridge (LB) Road, around 100 meters before it meets Old Mahabalipuram Road.
 The two main theatres in the area are the Jayanthi (currently demolished to make way for a housing project) and the Theyagaraja / Sathyam S2.
 The South Chennai RTO is also located here on ECR.
 Kamarajar Hall is the biggest Auditorium present here.

-Thiruvanmiyur beach or RTO Beach is a popular attraction and the beach line is 1 km from East Coast Road.
+Thiruvanmiyur Beach or RTO Beach is a popular attraction and the beach line is 1 km from East Coast Road.
 The Beach Walkers promenade is very popular with the local residents.
 The beach is a maintained clean with active support from the local community.
-The local community with the support of cotton house, has made an elderly walker's resting spot named after Dr.A.P.J.Abdul Kalam (the former president of India).
+The local community with the support of cotton house, has made an elderly walker's resting spot named after Dr. A.P.J.Abdul Kalam (the former president of India).

-Schools: CBSE-Shraddha Children's Academy, Kottivakkam, State Board-Nellai Nadar Matriculation School, Sri Sankara Vidyashram matriculation higher secondary school.
+Schools: CBSE-Shraddha Children's Academy, Kottivakkam, K.S.N Senior Secondary School.
+State Board-Nellai Nadar Matriculation School, Sri Sankara Vidyashram matriculation higher secondary school.